Why become an Endorsed Guide?

 - Exclusive positioning in our web promotions and can have their personal biography appear in our ‘Find A Guide’ lookup.

-- From January 2021 Guides will be considered British Canoeing Delivery Partners and will be able to access partner benefits.
+- Endorsed Guides are considered British Canoeing Delivery Partners and will be able to access partner benefits at a discount.

 Ready to begin?

-You can find our more about the Guide Scheme here: British Canoeing Guide Endorsement read the case studies or start your application using the application form.
+You can find our more about the Guide Scheme here: British Canoeing Awarding Body Guide Endorsement read the case studies or start your application using the application form.

 - Guide - Matt Ellis

-Matt takes us through what it takes to become a British Canoeing Endorsed Guide
+Matt takes us through what it takes to become a British Canoeing Awarding Body Endorsed Guide

 - Guide - Myles Farnbank